httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 A recipient MAY ignore any or all `dict-member`s.
-This allows the recipient to choose which hashing algorithm(s) to use for validation instead of verifying every received `dict-member`.
+This allows the recipient to choose which hashing algorithm(s) to use for validation instead of verifying every `dict-member`.

 A sender MAY send a `dict-member` without knowing whether the recipient supports a given hashing algorithm, or even knowing that the recipient